sabberworm/karma-iframes/README.md

 * Instrumentation/coverage reports most likely won’t work (or, at the least, won’t be accurate).
 I have not tested this.
 * Creating a new context incurs some costs, both in the karma server as well as in the client code.
 * The plugin messes with some karma internals and might not be compatible with all configurations/plugins.
+* For it to work, all files you want separated have to not depend on each other.
+You can only include each file either in all iframes or only in one.
+Slicing arbitrarily is not supported.
+* Currently the file under test is inlined into the iframe’s HTML.
+If your test code uses tokens like `</script>` or a different charset than the context, this may break.
+I plan to change this, however.

 ## How does it work?